-For residential tenants, each space must be accessible 24 hours a day, 7 days a week. - 6.
-When a development project includes multiple buildings, the total number of bicycle parking spaces required will be calculated for the entire project and distributed proportionally to each building based on its share of the total parking space requirement.
-When the long-term bicycle parking for multiple buildings is co-located, it must be within 200 feet of an entrance to each of the participating buildings. - 7.
-Facilities for long-term bicycle parking include: bicycle rooms on the ground floor of a residential/commercial building, bicycle rooms in a parking garage, bicycle cages in a parking garage, and secure parking areas. - 8.
-Each long-term bicycle parking space must be provided within a building, covered parking garage, or secure parking area located near the building or structure and the street or other bicycle right-of-way. - 8.1.
-If a long-term bicycle parking space is in an enclosed area, the facility must not be accessible to anyone without authorized access. - 9.1.
-Each facility must be well-maintained and well lit. - 10.1.
-If the bicycle storage area requires the use of doors, doors must be fully automatic or automatically open with the push of a button. - F. Short-Term Bicycle Parking.
+- F. Short-Term Bicycle Parking.
 Short-term bicycle parking must be in publicly accessible, highly visible locations that serve the main entrance of a building.
 Short-term bicycle parking must be visible to pedestrians and bicyclists on the street and is intended for building and site visitors. - 1.
 Location, Access, and Security. - a.
 Each short-term bicycle parking space must be: - 1.
 Available to the public; - 2.
 Located in a convenient, well-lit area that is clearly visible to both a visitor to the building and a person who is on the sidewalk that accesses the building's main entrance; and - 3.
 Within 100 feet of: - a.
 The main entrance of each building within the development, and closer than the nearest non-accessible vehicle parking space; or - b.
 At least one main entrance of a building with more than one main entrance; unless the applicable deciding body approves an alternative location during the site plan process; and - 4.
 Outfitted with a rack to which a bicycle can be locked. - b.
 Each parking facility is prohibited from obstructing pedestrian traffic or interfering with the use of the pedestrian area.

-5.057.06.04 Electric Vehicle Parking
+7.06.04 Electric Vehicle Parking

-- A. Applicability. - 1.
-Electric Vehicle Infrastructure and Parking.
-New or expanded development in Urban Policy Area Zoning Districts and Suburban Policy Area Zoning Districts must provide electric vehicle infrastructure and parking. - 2.
-Development in districts in other Policy Area Zoning Districts are not required to provide electric vehicle infrastructure. - B. General Station Requirements.

-- 1. Size.
-An electric vehicle charging station parking space must meet the size of a parking space as required by the Facilities Standards Manual.
-(FSM). - 2.
+- 1. New or expanded development in Urban Policy Area Zoning Districts and Suburban Policy Area Zoning Districts must provide electric vehicle infrastructure and parking. - 2.
+Development in districts in other Policy Area Zoning Districts are not required to provide electric vehicle infrastructure. - B. General Station Requirements. - 1.
+Size.
+An electric vehicle charging station parking space must meet the size of a parking space as required by the Facilities Standards Manual (FSM). - 2.
 Installation and Equipment.
-Electric vehicle charging station installation and equipment must comply with the rules and regulations under the County's building and fire codes, and Facilities Standards Manual.FSM. - C. Accessible Facilities.
+Electric vehicle charging station installation and equipment must comply with the rules and regulations under the County's building and fire codes, and FSM. - C. Accessible Facilities.
 Accessible electric vehicle charging stations must be located within 75 feet of the building or facility entrance and connect to a barrier-free accessible route of travel. - D. Required Facilities.
-Each of the land uses identified in Table 5.05.05-1 and Table 5.05.05-27.06.04-1 require electric vehicle infrastructure. - 1.
-Minimum percentages of electric vehicle parking are calculated based on the minimum number of required parking spaces for a use.
+Each of the land uses identified in Table 7.06.04-1 require electric vehicle infrastructure. - 1.
 Minimum percentages of electric vehicle parking are calculated based on the minimum number of required parking spaces for a use. - 2.
-For purposes of these tables Table 7.06.04-1, electric vehicle requirements apply when the development is 10,000 square feet or more and one of the following occurs: - a.
+For purposes of Table7.06.04-1, electric vehicle requirements apply when the development is 10,000 square feet or more and one of the following occurs: - a.
 A new building or a new off-street parking facility is developed; and - b.
 The parking capacity of an existing building, site, or parking facility is increased by more than 50%.